slimandslam/schwab-client-js/docs/DeveloperReference.md

 - `MarketApiClient()` - retrieve all sorts of market data
 - `StreamingApiClient()` - real-time streaming of market data

-Once your `.env` file is setup (see the [Schwab API Configuration](SchwabConfig.md) guide), running any of the methods associated with these classes is straightforward.
+Once your `.env` file is setup (see the [Readme](../Readme.md) for setup details), running any of the methods associated with these classes is straightforward.

 [Note: For situtations where using a ```.env```file or environment variables may not be optimal (possibly AWS Lambda, for example), schwab-client-js also supports injecting your security tokens directly e.g. ```const mktclient = new MarketApiClient(appKey,appSecret,appRefresh);```]